-Her successful blog justinekeptcalmandwentvegan.com is all about vegan fashion, fair fashion, sustainability, super delicious, healthy vegan recipes and her personal development.
+Her successful blog justinekeptcalmandwentvegan.com is all about vegan fashion, fair fashion, sustainability, super delicious, healthy vegan recipes, and her personal development.
 We talked to Justine about her sustainable lifestyle.

 Not really, it was more of a constant process.
 The first thing I did was to exchange the one-way bottle for returnable bottles.
-About three years ago I started to buy organic food and avoid plastics.
+About three years ago, I started to buy organic food and to avoid plastics.
 For example, I bought sustainable straws made of glass.
-Meanwhile I go to the Zero Waste Shop two to three times a month, get a box with unpacked regional and seasonal vegetables every week and take my cotton or net bag with me to every further purchase.
+Meanwhile I go to the Zero Waste Shop two to three times a month, get a box with unpacked regional and seasonal vegetables every week, and take my cotton or net bag with me to every further purchase.

 Just recently I started to carefully list and photograph everything we buy within 30 days.
 There is a lot of packaging left.
 But it's nice to see that we are currently producing far less garbage than we did just a few years ago.
 You keep on developing, you see exciting documentaries, you become aware of things by reading interesting articles, and so my (not perfect!) eco-life took its course.